 1st priority for housing space is given to students in special categories established by the University that meet programmatic, educational and campus-wide goals such as Regent and Presidential Scholars, student athletes, National Student Exchange Program, special needs, and College Opportunities Program.
 Additionally, space is allotted to Residential Learning Programs.

 2nd priority for housing space is given to new students to the Mānoa campus.
 New students will be offered contracts in the following order:

-- Traditional freshmen resident and non-resident students confirmed to attend UHM who graduated from high school in the spring prior to the fall 2022 semester.
-(Traditional freshmen that apply by housing application deadline and meet the University’s partial tuition payment requirement are guaranteed fall housing.)
+- Traditional freshmen resident and non-resident students confirmed to attend UHM who graduated from high school in the spring prior to the Fall 2023 semester.

 - First-year undergraduate transfer students confirmed to attend UHM.

 - Current UH Mānoa students that did not live on campus during the 2022-2023 academic school year

 - Students that did not participate in the renewal process